-RECONNECT is a care after custody service that seeks to improve the continuity of care of vulnerable people leaving prison or an immigration removal centre (IRC).
+RECONNECT is a care after custody service that seeks to improve the continuity of care of people leaving prison or an immigration removal centre (IRC) with an identified health need.
 This involves working with them before they leave to support their transition to community-based services, thereby safeguarding health gains made whilst in prison or an IRC.

 RECONNECT services also aim to:

-- Increase access to and uptake up of healthcare or relevant support services for individuals who have health vulnerabilities* upon release from prison or IRCs who would otherwise struggle to engage
+- Increase access to and uptake up of healthcare or relevant support services for individuals who have identified health needs upon release from prison or IRCs who would otherwise struggle to engage.

 Who is RECONNECT for?

-Any person aged 18 or above leaving a secure or detained setting (prison or IRC) with an identified health vulnerability which means that they would otherwise struggle to engage with community-based healthcare services and / or relevant support services.
+Any person aged 18 or above leaving a secure or detained setting (prison or IRC) with an identified health need which means that they would otherwise struggle to engage with community-based healthcare services and/or relevant support services.

 What will RECONNECT do?

 - Offer support and release planning to individuals for up to 12 weeks prior to release or as soon as they are referred within the 12 weeks prior to their release.